tada/pljava-wiki/Sql-deployment-descriptor.md

 <SQL token> ::= ! an SQL lexical unit specified by the term "<token>"
                   in Sub clause 5.2, "<token> and <separator>", in ISO/IEC 9075-2.
 ```
-If implementor blocks are used, PL/Java will consider only those with implementor name PostgreSQL (case insensitive).
-Here is a sample deployment descriptor:
+If implementor blocks are used, PL/Java will consider only those with
+implementor name PostgreSQL (case insensitive) by default.
+Here is a sample
+deployment descriptor:

 ```java
 SQLActions[] = {
   "BEGIN INSTALL